PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockB/README.md

 __Individual:__

+- Technical report (ILO 2.1)
 - GitHub folders with clear and concise README.md that explains the project and how to run the code, as well as showcasing the results.
-The final trained models should be included so the results can be replicated.
+The final code and trained models (i.e. weights) should be included so the results can be replicated.
 These folders are required for:
-    - Computer vision
+    - Computer vision (ILO 3.2)
-    - Baseline controller
+    - Baseline controller (ILO 4.1)
-    - Reinforcement learning controller
+    - Reinforcement learning controller (ILO 4.2)
-- Technical report

 <mark>For more details, see self-assessment rubric.</mark>